tuminguyen/object_detection_SSD_MobileNet_V3/README.md

 # Object dection with SSD_MobileNet_V3

-This repo using pretrained model from SSD_MobileNet_V3, which is train on COCO dataset.
+This repo using pretrained model from SSD_MobileNet_V3, which is trained on COCO dataset.

 ![demo-video2gif](demo.gif)

+The code has been tested on Ubuntu 20.04 and Raspberry Pi 4 2GB.

 ## Requirements
 - Python 3+